-The syndicate's appetite for catastrophe exposure has not changed from that adopted for 2017 and the risk metrics for major US perils is expected to remain consistent with previous years.
+The syndicate's appetite for catastrophe exposure has not changed from that adopted for 2017 and the risk metrics for major US perils is expected to remain consistent with previous years at a whole account level.
+The syndicate will continue to purchase a comprehensive reinsurance programme, the 2019 structure of which has been slightly enhanced from that placed for 2017 and 2018.